So, you’ve finally decided to join the crowd and get granola snacks, go organic, and get on the Kombucha tea and yoga train.

 - Yoga classes vary but range from as early as 10 AM to as late as 8:30 PM, but not every day, so check their schedule.

 People seem to like the company’s “class pass”, which offers members the chance to purchase a set number of classes for a discounted price.
 Drop-ins are also welcome if the class is not sold out.

 If you like to shake things up a bit, this might be the studio for you.
 Open Space offers both yoga and dance classes, including prenatal classes.

 The word that best describes this studio is “diversity”.
 In addition to yoga, this studio offers:

 Studio Hot Yoga Anchorage often just called “Studio”, specializes in hot yoga classes.
-They offer a huge (1,600 square foot), state-of-the art hot yoga studio that is very popular, even in the summer!
+They offer a huge (1,600 square foot), a state-of-the-art hot yoga studio that is very popular, even in the summer!

 If you think you might enjoy hot yoga, you should check out Studio as it offers:

 - A discount on a pass for 10 classes

 - Cell phone apps to sign up or to check schedules

 Studio Hot Yoga does not offer classes for children or anyone under 16 years of age.
 There is a 5-minute grace period on classes, but you need to call in advance that you will be late, otherwise, standby clients will take your place.